-OBJECTIVE: To evaluate the effectiveness of: the DrugFactsBox® format for presenting written medication information and the SMART (Strategic Memory Advanced Reasoning Training) Program designed to enhance gist reasoning ability.
-METHODS: We used a 2 x 2 factorial research design.
-286 patients with rheumatoid arthritis were randomly assigned to one of four groups: DrugFactsBox® Only, DrugFactsBox® Plus SMART, Other Consumer Medication Information (CMI) Only, and Other CMI Plus SMART.
-Data were collected via telephone interviews and online questionnaires at four time points: Baseline and 6-weeks, 3-months, and 6-months following baseline.
-The primary outcome variable was Informed Decision-Making, defined as making a value-consistent decision concerning use of disease modifying antirheumatic drugs based on adequate knowledge.
-RESULTS: We found no main effects for the two interventions, either alone or in combination.
-However, there was a significant interaction between assignment to SMART/No SMART Program and Informed Decision-Making at baseline.
-Among participants in the SMART groups who did not meet the criteria for Informed Decision-Making at baseline, 42.5% met the criteria at the 6-month follow-up, compared to 23.6% of participants in the No SMART groups (Mean Difference=18.9, 95% CI=5.6, 32.2, p= 0.007).
+Objective: To evaluate the effectiveness of 2 interventions, including the DrugFactsBox format for presenting written medication information and the SMART (Strategic Memory Advanced Reasoning Training) program designed to enhance gist (i.e., “bottom-line” meaning) reasoning ability.
+Methods: We used a 2 × 2 factorial research design.
+A total of 286 patients with rheumatoid arthritis were randomly assigned to 1 of 4 groups, including DrugFactsBox with the SMART program, DrugFactsBox without the SMART program, other consumer medication information (CMI) with the SMART program, and other CMI without the SMART program.
+Data were collected via telephone interviews and online questionnaires at 4 time points, including baseline and 6-week, 3-month, and 6-month time points following baseline.
+The primary outcome variable was informed decision-making, which was defined as making a value-consistent decision concerning use of disease-modifying antirheumatic drugs based on adequate knowledge.
+Results: We found no main effects for the 2 interventions, either alone or in combination.
+However, there was a significant interaction between assignment to the SMART/no SMART groups and informed decision-making at baseline.
+Among participants in the SMART groups who did not meet the criteria for informed decision-making at baseline, 42.5% met the criteria at the 6-month follow-up, compared to 23.6% of participants in the no SMART groups (mean difference 18.9 [95% confidence interval 5.6, 32.2]; P = 0.007).
 This difference was driven by increased knowledge in the SMART groups.
-Among participants who met the criteria for Informed Decision-Making at baseline, the difference between the SMART and No SMART groups was not statistically significant.
-CONCLUSIONS: Participation in a theory-driven program to enhance gist reasoning may have a beneficial effect on Informed Decision-Making among patients with inadequate knowledge concerning therapeutic options.
+Among participants who met the criteria for informed decision-making at baseline, the difference between the SMART and no SMART groups was not statistically significant.
+Conclusion: Participation in a theory-driven program to enhance gist reasoning may have a beneficial effect on informed decision-making among patients with inadequate knowledge concerning therapeutic options.